 - Will not list you in commencement materials, including but not limited to commencement ceremony programs, press releases, or other graduation-related materials.

 If you elect limited privacy status, only limited directory information will be released to the general public unless one of the FERPA exceptions applies.
 Compared to a student who has not elected any privacy status, a designation of limited privacy status:

-- Will prevent the release of your name and address to off-campus requestors who desire lists or labels.
+- Will prevent the release of your name to off-campus requestors who desire lists or labels.

 - Will prevent the release of your UCCS Lion One Card picture to any requestor.
 (However, your picture is included in photo class rosters.)

 Exceptions to Student Consent for Release of Educational Records

 As of January 3, 2012, the U.S. Department of Education’s FERPA regulations expand the circumstances under which your education records and personally identifiable information (PII) contained in such records-including your Social Security Number, grades, or other private information-may be accessed without your consent.